adam-p/yesterday-i-learned/biology.md

 1. Fat people are much more likely to have arthritis.
 Because gravity.
 1. Some concerns over stem cell research: cross-species transmission, and degradation of organ hosts (human parts grown for the same of organ harvesting are not treated as humans).
 1. Roman makeup [reportedly](http://www.livescience.com/65-face-cream-ancient-roman-women.html) contained fat, starch, and tin.
 1. Cold dogs (like huskies and doges) shed in the spring.
+Hot dogs never shed.
 1. The distinct lychee smell (not taste) is 100% [lost through canning](https://en.wikipedia.org/wiki/Lychee).
 It can only be smelled when eating fresh.
 Nine fresh lychees provides the daily requirement of vitamin C. It otherwise provides next to no nutritional value.
 1. (Some) fish can be eaten raw and chicken cannot, [simply](https://www.youtube.com/watch?v=9aoTr9CbHew) because fish bacteria usually aren't that harmful to humans.
 1. Invertibrate moulting is called [ecdysis](http://en.wikipedia.org/wiki/Ecdysis).
 Exoskeleton is shed off, and the soft, new exoskeleton inside expand to accomodate the animal's larger body before it hardens again.